tq-systems/meta-tq/doc/README.TQMa8MxNL.md

 * MIPI CSI
 * MIKRO Bus
 * SIM
-* Cortex M7 / RPMSG

 ## Known Issues

 * Mikrobus Modul RTC5 on ecspi1 don't answer
-* UART4: needs ATF modification, to make it usable for linux
+* UART4: needs ATF modification, to make it usable for linux.
+Primary used as debug UART for Cortex M7

 ## Build Artifacts